KinetekEnergy/vsdiat-aashray-reddy/README.md

 ### Devcontainers

 1. Open the Devcontainer
-2. Run `npm install` to install packages
+2. Run `npm run start` to start the site or `npm run build` to build the site
-3. Run `npm run start` to start the site
+3. Go to `http://localhost:3000` to view the site

-4. Go to `http://localhost:3000` to view the site
+Note: you might have to do `dos2unix post-create.sh`.

 ### Docker